 Appeal a school place

-If your child is not offered a place at any of the secondary school you've chosen, you have the right to appeal against that decision to an independent appeal panel.
-For more information see
+If your child is not offered a place at any of the secondary schools you've chosen, you have the right to appeal against that decision to an independent appeal panel.

 Community and voluntary controlled school waiting lists

-Children are automatically put on a waiting list for any school they're formally refused at.
 Waiting lists for community and voluntary controlled schools are maintained by us in accordance with the oversubscription criteria.
-That waiting list is held for at least one term in the academic year of aadmission.
+That waiting list is held for at least the first term in the academic year of admission.

 Waiting lists are

-Please contact us if you no longer wish to remain on the waiting list for a particular school or you wish to discuss alternatives.
+- Please contact us if you no longer wish to remain on the waiting list for a particular school or you wish to discuss alternatives.